zouzias/akka-stream-examples/README.md

 # akka-stream-examples
 Examples using akka streams.

-These examples are based on the [video](https://www.youtube.com/watch?v=XCP6zg46utU)
+These examples are based on this [video](https://www.youtube.com/watch?v=XCP6zg46utU).

 ### Usage